Still On The RoaD

 Thank you very much Bob Dylan.
 And the very best of luck on your concert November 4th at Carnagie Chapter Hall.
 In which I know as your audience realises there'll be a lot of exciting material, new and beautifully presented.
 And thanks very much Israel Young for bringing Bob down and for sponsoring the concert he's gonna have too.

-Broadcast by WNYC in Oscar Brand's radio show FOLKSONG FESTIVAL.
+Broadcast by WNYC in Oscar Brand's radio show FOLKSONG FESTIVAL 29 October 1961 and re-broadcast 21 September 1993.

 Mono FM recording, 9 minutes.